We may earn affiliate commissions for the recommended products. Learn more.

 Customer support

 Since VPNs have a diverse range of use cases and apps, it’s only natural that customers are more likely to encounter issues.
 Plus, a large portion of users aren’t tech-savvy or interested in troubleshooting problems themselves.
 Thus, VPN services invest heavily in top-quality customer service.
-That means offering 24/7 live chat, detailed guides, FAQs.
+That means offering 24/7 live chat, detailed guides, and FAQs.

 The Tor Project doesn’t have the resources to provide urgent assistance to users and instead relies on community-provided support.
 That means you’ll have to dive into the official forum for guidance.